ferferroro/CoopApp/README.md

 # Cooperative Management Application

-CoopApp is a web application.
+CoopApp is a single page web application.
 It is designed to handle basic Cooperative operations such as, house keeping of Funds, maintaining members along with contribution collection, maintaining borrowers and their loans.

 While the initial design is to handle a Cooperative, this can also be used as a personal housekeeping app to monitor individuals that has a debts on you.